JoelMon/Estienne/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Project Status: WIP](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-Estienne is a Rust library that scans plain text for Bible references and helps you format or link them to online Bibles.
+Estienne is a Rust library that scans plain text for Bible scriptures and helps you format or link them to online Bibles.
 It targets apps that work with notes, articles, and transcripts where scripture mentions appear in normal prose.
-No special markup is required for detection.
+No special markup is required for detecting and manipulating scriptures in text.

 Estienne is early-stage software and the API can change.
-It already ships tested helpers for formatting and linking verses.
+It already ships tested functions for formatting and linking verses and can be used.

 ## What Estienne Does